Keyboard with lock

 Privacy Policy

 This Privacy Notice further provides you with information regarding your rights and our obligations.
-If you were a participant in the Help to Grow: Management Course, you can find out how we process your personal data for the purposes of that Programme in our separate privacy notice here: https://smallbusinesscharter.org/h2gm-privacy-notice/
+If you were a participant in the Help to Grow: Management Course, you can find out how we process your personal data for the purposes of that Course in our separate privacy notice here.

 We process data in accordance with the UK General Data Protection Regulation (UK GDPR) and Data Protection Act (DPA) 2018.
 This Privacy Notice is made in accordance with Article 13 of the UK GDPR.

-The Department for Business, Energy and Industrial Strategy (BEIS) is funding the Alumni Network and the Alumni Network Hub.
-The Chartered Association of Business Schools is running the Alumni Network and the Alumni Network Hub, and processing your data, on BEIS’s behalf.
-BEIS is the data controller and the Chartered Association of Business Schools is the data processor in relation to your data.
-We are providing this Privacy Notice on BEIS’s behalf.
-BEIS also has its own privacy policy, which can be accessed here.
+The Department for Business and Trade (DBT) is funding the Alumni Network and the Alumni Network Hub.
+The Chartered Association of Business Schools is delivering the Alumni Network and the Alumni Network Hub, and processing your data, on DBT’s behalf.
+We will share your data with DBT: please see below.
+DBT is the data controller, and the Chartered Association of Business Schools is the data processor in relation to your data.
+We are providing this Privacy Notice on DBT’s behalf.
+DBT also has its own privacy policy, which can be accessed here

 When we mention “we”, “us” or “our” in this Privacy Notice, we are referring to the Chartered Association of Business Schools.